cyber-nic/ndelor.me/content/posts/hai-system-breakdown.md

 **Update (09/10/23)**: Deeper analysis of the upcoming OCR costs ([$1.50/1000 pages](https://cloud.google.com/document-ai/pricing#:~:text=%241.50%20per%201%2C000%20pages)) have led me to the conclusion that cost-saving measures are required.
 A possible solution is the aggregation of several images into a single "page".

+**Update (2/11/23)**: Final conclusion, the idea of combining images into a single page is pointless has GCP's Document AI OCR documentation states that it will auto-detect, and bill accordingly, for multiple pages in a single image.
+Since the expected cost of OCR'ing this many images is ~$5000USD we've applied for a Google Research grant to cover the costs.
+Waiting on a response.

 **Input**: Image (ie. location of)

 **Output**: New enhanced image stored in bucket